At St Mary’s, we foster a culture of care and wellbeing that develops courageous, compassionate young women.

 In the Senior School, we support our students’ journeys of self-discovery and encourage them to take charge of their own wellbeing, as well as their learning, so that they are prepared for life after school.

 Our Senior School Wellbeing Team oversees the organisation of our pastoral care program.
-Comprising our Dean of Students, Associate Dean of Students and Wellbeing, Heads of Year, Psychology Services team, Chaplain and Health Centre staff, the Senior School Wellbeing Team works alongside classroom teachers to incorporate proactive practices, positive psychology and social emotional learning into our students’ everyday experiences.
+Comprising our Deputy Principal (Students and Wellbeing), Associate Dean of Wellbeing, Heads of Year, Psychology Services team, Chaplain and Health Centre staff, the Senior School Wellbeing Team works alongside classroom teachers to incorporate proactive practices, positive psychology and social emotional learning into our students’ everyday experiences.